lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

 > From [Wikipedia](https://en.wikipedia.org/wiki/Cloze_test): "A cloze test (also cloze deletion test) is an exercise, test, or assessment consisting of a portion of language with certain items, words, or signs removed (cloze text), where the participant is asked to replace the missing language item. … The exercise was first described by W.L.
 Taylor in 1953."

 It is common to believe that a representation that learns the context around a word rather than just after the word is able to better capture its meaning, both syntactically and semantically.
 BERT encourages the model to do so by training on the *"mask language model" task*:
-Randomly mask 15% of tokens in each sequence.
+1. Randomly mask 15% of tokens in each sequence.
 Because if we only replace masked tokens with a special placeholder `[MASK]`, the special token would never be encountered during fine-tuning.
-Hence, BERT employed several heuristic tricks: with 80% probability, replace the chosen words with `[MASK]`;
+Hence, BERT employed several heuristic tricks:
+    - (a) with 80% probability, replace the chosen words with `[MASK]`;
-with 10% probability, replace with a random word;
+    - (b) with 10% probability, replace with a random word;
-with 10% probability, keep it the same.
+    - (c) with 10% probability, keep it the same.
-The model only predicts the missing words, but it has no information on which words have been replaced or which words should be predicted.
+2. The model only predicts the missing words, but it has no information on which words have been replaced or which words should be predicted.
 The output size is only 15% of the input size.

 **Task 2: Next sentence prediction**

-Motivated by the fact that many downstream tasks involve the understanding of relationships between sentences (i.e., QA, NLI), BERT added another auxiliary task on training a *binary classifier* for telling whether one sentence is the next sentence of the other:
+Motivated by the fact that many downstream tasks involve the understanding of relationships between sentences (i.e., [QA](#qa), [NLI](#nli)), BERT added another auxiliary task on training a *binary classifier* for telling whether one sentence is the next sentence of the other:
-Sample sentence pairs (A, B) so that:
+1. Sample sentence pairs (A, B) so that:
-50% of the time, B follows A;
+    - (a) 50% of the time, B follows A;
-50% of the time, B does not follow A.
+    - (b) 50% of the time, B does not follow A.
-The model processes both sentences and output a binary label indicating whether B is the next sentence of A.
+2. The model processes both sentences and output a binary label indicating whether B is the next sentence of A.

 The training data for both auxiliary tasks above can be trivially generated from any monolingual corpus.
 Hence the scale of training is unbounded.
 The training loss is the sum of the mean masked LM likelihood and mean next sentence prediction likelihood.